KirklandLab/CutandTag_Alignment_QC/README.md

   + Performs contamination detection on R1 via **FastQ Screen**
   + Can be toggled on/off using `use_fastq_qc`

++ **Optional: Adapter Trimming**
+  + Can be toggled on/off using `use_trimming`
+  + Uses **Cutadapt** to remove the configured adapter sequence from paired-end reads
+  + Produces trimmed paired-end FASTQ files and a per-sample trimming report
+  + When trimming is enabled, Bowtie2 aligns the trimmed FASTQs using local alignment mode
+  + When trimming is disabled, Bowtie2 aligns the original FASTQs using end-to-end alignment mode

 + **Read Alignment & BAM Processing**
   + Aligns paired end reads using **Bowtie2**
   + Converts SAM to BAM, then sorts and indexes BAM files